phn/pytpm/doc/reference_tpm.rst

 .. autofunction:: v3GetYf
 .. autofunction:: v3GetZf

+.. rubric:: Subtract a scalar from the field values

 The following functions can be used to subtract a scalar from a component of a :class:`V3` instance.